Braves vs. Phillies MLB Betting Odds, Trends & Prediction

-The Atlanta Braves remain in Philadelphia to face the Phillies at 6:40 PM ET on Friday night.
-It’s the second game of a four-game set.
+The Atlanta Braves remain in Philadelphia to face the Phillies at 7:15 PM ET on Saturday night on FOX.
+It’s the third game of a four-game set.
 Keep reading for our Braves vs. Phillies betting prediction.

 Can the Phillies win the game outright as money-line home favorites?